Just the facts

 • 25 to 80 mph (40 to 129 kph) speed range

-This was the last airplane produced by the Wright Company.
-By this time Orville Wright was no longer with the company but we was retained as a consultant, so the Model L is considered the end of the line of aircraft designed with the input of at least one of the Wright brothers.
+This was the last airplane produced by the Wright Company under that name.
+By this time Orville Wright no longer owned the company, but he was retained as a consultant and may have had some input on the design of the Model L.

-With the commercial failure of the Model L, the Wright Company concentrated on the development of high-powered engines for airplanes and automobiles.
-The company was working on a motor for the Simplex automobile in August 1916 when it merged with the Glenn L. Martin Company to form the Wright-Martin Aircraft Corporation.
+Although the Model L was a commercial failure, the Wright Company refocused on the development of high-powered engines for airplanes and automobiles.
+In 1916, they acquired the Crane-Simplex Automobile Company and the Glenn L. Martin Aircraft Company.
+All three companies merged to become the Wright-Martin Aircraft Corporation.

 The Wright Model L was a "second generation" aircraft, characterized by a tractor (propeller first) configuration, and enclosed fuselage, and standard control surfaces – rudder, elevator, and ailerons.